The gap phenomenon in parabolic geometries: Results and local models for specific geometries

-Since $T \equiv 0$, let us exhibit the $(2,m)$-Segr\'e structure.
-The twistor space $N$ is the quotient of $M$ by the integral curves of $\frac{d}{dt}$, i.e.\ it is the solution space of the ODE.
-The solution of \eqref{E:2-ODE-sm} is
+The $(21)$-branch for 2nd order ODE systems corresponds to the $(21)$-branch for Segr\'e structures.
+We exhibit a Segr\'e structure in this branch.
+The twistor space $N$ of the ODE \eqref{E:2-ODE-sm} on $M$ is its solution space, i.e. the quotient by the integral curves of $\frac{d}{dt}$.
+Any solution $c(t)$ of \eqref{E:2-ODE-sm} is given by

 where $z = (a_1,...,a_m, b_1,..., b_m)$ are parameters (local coordinates on $N$).
 The map $\Psi : M \to N$ is